top of page

 Keeping Trains on Track with Teamwork

-Trains connect cities and communities, and their operation depends on a well-coordinated team.
-From conductors and engineers to station staff, everyone must work together to keep schedules, ensure safety, and assist passengers.
+Trains connect cities and communities, and their operation depends on a well-coordinated team with all departments on the same wavelength.
+From conductors, drivers and engineers to station staff and onboard catering teams, everyone must work together to keep schedules, ensure safety, and assist passengers.

 The train environment shares similarities with both submarines and airlines.
 Like submarines, safety is paramount, and like airlines, service quality matters.
-Conductors coordinate with engineers to manage speed and stops, while station staff communicate updates to passengers.
-This requires constant communication and a shared understanding of the journey’s progress.
+Conductors coordinate with engineers/drivers to manage speed and stops, while station staff communicate updates to passengers.
+This requires constant accurate communication and a shared understanding of the journey’s progress.

 Attention to detail is evident in maintenance routines and safety checks.
 Teams must be vigilant to spot issues before they become problems.
 The culture of looking out for each other helps prevent accidents and ensures passengers feel cared for throughout their trip.